What is a CASA?

 Requirements for Becoming a CASA

-As a CASA volunteer, there are certain requirements you must meet prior to actually being appointed to a case with a foster child.
+As a CASA volunteer, there are certain requirements you must meet before being appointed to a case with a foster child.

 A CASA volunteer is required to: